 We aim to apply these techniques in sectors such as logistics and transportation, energy, and maintenance.
 To realise these applications we pay attention to handling large amounts of available data as well as to the development of advanced algorithmic toolboxes based on generic methods and techniques.

 - Mathijs de Weerdt and Matthijs Spaan have two openings for PhD positions in the AI4B.io project: one on smart plant scheduling with Dr. De Weerdt and one on reinforcement learning for a self-driving lab with Dr. Spaan.
-Deadline for application is March 15, 2021.
+Deadline is 15 March 2021.

 - Our group holds a number of openings for MSc projects for TU Delft students.